 Not far short of a year after we had our Grand Opening of the new playground equipment, during which an eminent Devon County Councillor, complete with her Chain of Office, was seen zooming down the zipwire, alongside dozens of youngsters, the Active Kingston Committee is signing itself off, its task completed.

 We have watched with great pleasure as youngsters from the village and visitors from further afield have made the most of the zipwire, the toddlers' play area, and all the other equipment.
 We have had appreciative reports from many, such as (locally) "It's completely transformed my children's social lives", and (from a visitor) "Wow!
 How on earth has a small community like Kingston achieved all this?''
 Last time we came to the playground it was a bit of a disappointment, but now ..."

 Thank you, everyone who supported Active over the last three years, for making all this possible.
-The new Parish Council Recreation Ground Committee is now taking on responsibility for keeping an eye on things, and the remaining funds Active Kingston had in their bank account are being formally transferred to the Parish Council to be used specifically for maintaining and insuring the equipment.
+The Parish Council Recreation Ground Committee now has responsibility for keeping an eye on things, and the remaining funds Active Kingston had in their bank account are being formally transferred to the Parish Council to be used specifically for maintaining and insuring the equipment.

 THANK YOU - here's to many more years of enjoyment at Kingston's Recreation Ground.